 - Alacer – means quick (think “accelerate”)

-- Albino – Maybe for the white cats.
+- Albino – Maybe as one of white kitty names.
 Although you can see why it isn’t such a popular choice.

 - Albus – Do you like Harry Potter?
 Then you’ll know who this is after.
-Cats are magical creatures, names that carry a tough of magic seems perfect for them.
+Cats are magical creatures, names that carry a tough of magic seem perfect for them.

 - Alto – Does your cat like to meow in a semi-high toned pitch?

 - Caesar – For the cats that rule the house

 - Caius – “Rejoice”, rejoice on the day you get a new cat.

 - Castus- means “pure,” as in “My cat is pure joy!”